cipherprofessor/LiveData/myproject.md

 "India has 60 crore youth.
 Most can't afford ₹30,000 courses.
 But everyone has SOME skill to teach.
 What if we created a platform where you trade skills, not money?
 You teach Excel, someone teaches you English.
 Zero rupees spent.
 Both win.
-That's SkillSwap India.
+That's Tej India.
 The Airbnb of skills.
 The WhatsApp of learning.
 In 3 years, we'll have 5 crore users learning for free.
 That's 5 crore people with better jobs, better lives.
 This isn't just a startup.
 It's a movement.
 Join us." 🚀